The Gondwana Etosha Safari Camp, which nestles between Outjo and Okaukuejo near the Etosha National Park in Namibia.

-The Gondwana Etosha Lodges, which nestle between Outjo and Okaukuejo near the Etosha National Park in Namibia, consist of two accommodation options, namely the Etosha Safari Lodge and the Etosha Safari Camp.
+The two accommodation options, namely the Etosha Safari Lodge and the Etosha Safari Camp.
 The Andersson Gate into the Etosha National Park is only 10 km away from these lodges.

 The Safari Camp offers 50 twin bedded chalets which have been set up among the mopane trees providing the unique feeling of being in the heart of the African nature.
 Each of the chalets is equipped with mosquito nets, private bathrooms as well as small verandas.

-Resident guests have access to the camp's outdoor swimming pool which invites for a relaxing and refreshing swim.
+Resident guests have access to the safari camps outdoor swimming pool which invites for a relaxing and refreshing swim.
 The camp offers a restaurant where meals are served throughout the day.

 Facilities and services: